orchestra-code/spyglasses-sdk/README.md

 - **API-driven Pattern Management**: Automatically fetch and update detection patterns from the Spyglasses API
 - **Intelligent Bot Detection**: Identify AI agents, crawlers, and other bots with precision
 - **AI Referrer Detection**: Track human traffic coming from AI platforms like ChatGPT and Claude
-- **Customizable Blocking Rules**: Control which types of bots to allow or block
 - **Easy Integration**: Simple APIs for any JavaScript or TypeScript environment

 ## Installation